β

 The elevations

 When creating new components in a design system, it's important to pay attention to the elevation of each element.
 Elevation can be used to communicate hierarchy and create visual interest, but it must be applied consistently and thoughtfully to avoid confusion or clutter.
-I created this plan, in order to better see when we create/update a component that the elevation is still consistent with the rest of the component library.
+I created this plan to better visualize when we create or update a component, ensuring that the elevation remains consistent with the rest of the component library.

 β